 Anyone who has been to a Christmas Day feast knows that you guests will be grazing all day, which is why these sourdough crackers are a great option for your pre-Christmas-lunch nibbles.

-For this easy recipe you’ll need about 200 grams of mature sourdough starter, three types of flour, dried herbs, olive oil and salt.
+For this easy recipe you’ll need sourdough starter, dried herbs, butter, and salt.
 Sprinkle some sea salt (like Salt Bae) onto the crackers when you’re ready to serve and that’s all there is to it.

 8. Sourdough Bread Stuffing